BRIXTOL/mcss/readme.md

       m("li.list-item", "two"),
       m("li.list-item", { class: 'foo bar' }, "three"),
       m("li.list-item"), {
-        onclick: (e) => {
-          e.target.className = 1 > 0
+        onclick: (e) =>  e.target.className = 1 > 0
           ? "new-list-item-class another-class-in-your-stylesheet"
           : "list-item foo bar"
         )
-        }
       }, "four")
     )
   )
 );
 ```

-The `m.css` selector tag we are using is just sugar and it holds not value outside of the development process.
+The `m.*()()` selector tag we are using is just sugar and it holds not value outside of the development process.
 It merely provides us the capabilities of selector completion and a nice way to express selector class names.
 Because mcss is generating a mapped reference of selectors defined within stylesheets it also provides obfuscation capabilities.

 > By default, mcss will not run obfuscation in transforms, you must enable this by setting `obfuscate` to `true` in the options.